smashedr/node-badges/README.md

 ## NPM

-Make sure you have a redis server running and set the `REDIS_URL`
+Make sure you have a redis server running and set the `REDIS_URL`.

 ```shell
 export REDIS_URL=redis://localhost:6379